FlorianMeinschad/OrleansStreamPOC/readme.md

 [13:36:41 INF] Host terminated successfully
 ```

-Logs of Silo1 (no more publisher messages are received):
+Log of Silo1 (no more publisher messages are received):
 ```
 Sometimes there are also following exceptions thrown:
 [13:36:02 INF] Using Orleans Silo Port 11111